kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 * <https://youtu.be/RlgLIr2gZFg>

 ## IOT
-We Make an IOT with Pi.
-First we need to setup the headless pi.
-We will use raspberry pi zero W.
+If we want to make an IOT with Pi, we will need to setup a headless pi first.
+We will use raspberry pi zero W since it has built-in wireless which can be used to network for development as well as connecting the device to the internet without additional hardware.

 ## Setup for development
 We will use a PC to do code editing and run code to test during development.
 We will setup the wifi to connect the pi to a network that the PC is connected to.